The Dualistic painter

 A path of excellence

-We first recognize Dr Eric Dupont for his journey as a passionate scientist and businessman at the head of Immanence Dermo Correction (IDC) company.
+We first recognize Éric Dupont, doctor in physiology-endocrinology, for his journey as a passionate scientist and businessman at the head of Immanence Dermo Correction (IDC) company.
 He holds a doctorate in physiology endocrinology from Laval University, a fellowship in neuro-endocrinology at the University of Montreal as well as two certificates, one in administration and one in corporate management.
 Having a desire to contribute to the scientific community, he cumulated nine patents in the fields of oncology, dermatology, endocrinology, cosmetics and nutrition.
 He also produced thirty-five scientific publications regarding oncology, dermatology and endocrinology as well as seventy papers as author and co-author.
 In 2016, after developing four life sciences based companies in twenty-five years, totalizing a two billion dollar value, he left the business world to devote himself to his passions.

 …« l’un des motifs les plus puissants qui ont conduit l’homme vers l’art et les sciences était celui d’échapper au quotidien.
 (One of the strongest motives that lead men to art and science is the will to escape from everyday life) »